Git LFS

 Configuration

-Configure the file types we want to associate with Git LFS; this information will be added to the .gitattributes
+Configure the file types you want to associate with Git LFS.
+This information will be added to the .gitattributes

 file in the repository.

-If you're unsure about the role of the .gitattributes
+If you are not familiar with the purpose of the .gitattributes

 The simplest way to associate file types with Git LFS is through the git lfs track